idun-corp/Idun-Examples/ProptechOS-Api/authentication/README.md

 important to note:
 * client_id: ID of the application, obtained after Application registration by Idun **Replace with your client id**
 * redirect_uri: upon Applicaiton registration for the implicit auth flow you will state your redirect uri. **Replace myapp.com/myredirectendpoint with your redirect endpoint**
-* scope: If you are using a dedicated instance of ProptechOS **add the subdomain of your instance to the scope e.g._'https%3A%2F%2Fmydedicatedinstance.proptechos.com%2Fapi%2FAPI.use'_**
+* scope: **If you are using a dedicated instance** of ProptechOS add the subdomain of your instance to the scope e.g._'https%3A%2F%2F**mydedicatedinstance**.proptechos.com%2Fapi%2FAPI.use'_

 Read more: [Microsoft Docs - MSAL Authentication Flows Authorization Code](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-authentication-flows#authorization-code)